 Information on admission

-You can do a self-check for admission using this PowerPoint presentation (in German)
+You can do a self-check for admission using this PowerPoint presentation.

-To be admitted to the Business Law (LL.M.) master’s degree programme at Nuremberg Tech, you must meet the qualification requirements summarized below.
+To be admitted to the Business Law (LL.M.) master’s degree programme at the Ohm, you must meet the qualification requirements summarised below.

 If you would like to check in principle whether Business Law (LL.M.) is the right degree programme for you, we recommend that you take appropriate online tests.
 See our page “Step by step to the right degree programme”.